 Benteler Automotive Raufoss ("BAR") is an automotive supplier and is situated in Raufoss, Norway.
 The BAR's line of business includes the manufacturing of automotive parts.
 The BAR is a subsidiary of Benteler International AG and part of the BENTELER Group (the "Group").
 The Head Quarter ("HQ") of the Group is situated in Salzburg in Austria.
-In 2022 the Group employed around 22.000 people at 87 locations in 26 countries.
+In 2024 the Group employed more than 20.000 people at 90 locations in multiple countries.